In one California city, offering free cash helped fight poverty and COVID

 "It's an important part of contingency planning, disaster response and pandemic preparedness.
 Economic security is tantamount for those things," Tubbs said.
 "For some folks SEED was a blessing because it allowed people not to spread even further a virus that was wreaking havoc."

-Researchers Amy Beth Castro and Stacia Martin-West concluded in a report that the $500 stipend "permitted judiciousness about COVID and what conditions workers would tolerate for poorly compensated work."
+Researchers Amy Beth Castro and Stacia West concluded in a report that the $500 stipend "permitted judiciousness about COVID and what conditions workers would tolerate for poorly compensated work."

 "Workers avoided COVID exposure by expecting more from their employers when they had an income floor," the report states.

 The full data will be published Monday at 3 p.m.
-Eastern time in the Journal of Public Health.
+Eastern time in the Journal of Urban Health.

 During the initial and most lethal phase of the pandemic, millions of essential workers held jobs that couldn't be performed from home, while many didn't receive paid sick days.
 That left two unpalatable alternatives: skip work and go unpaid, or risk exposing themselves and family members to a deadly disease.